rohitverse/nftgalaxy-v1/README.md

 ## 3. Install Git
 [Click Here & Download ](https://git-scm.com/downloads)

-# Now Open Terminal and Run All Steps one bye one
+# Now Open Terminal and Run All Steps one by one
 ## Steps to Run